TrellixVulnTeam/swahilipython_SCMU/Doc/library/crypt.rst

 .. function:: crypt(word, salt=None)

    *word* will usually be a user's password as typed at a prompt or  in a graphical interface.
-The optional *salt* is either a string as returned from :func:`mksalt`, one of the ``crypt.METHOD_*`` values (though not all may be available on all platforms), or a full encrypted password including salt, as returned by this function.
+The optional *salt* is either a string as returned kutoka :func:`mksalt`, one of the ``crypt.METHOD_*`` values (though not all may be available on all platforms), or a full encrypted password including salt, as returned by this function.
 If *salt* is not